 A non-fungible token (NFT) is a unit of data stored on a digital ledger, called a blockchain, that certifies a digital asset to be unique and therefore not interchangeable.
 NFTs can be used to represent items such as photos, videos, audio, and other types of digital files.
 Access to any copy of the original file, however, is not restricted to the buyer of the NFT.
 While copies of these digital items are available for anyone to obtain, NFTs are tracked on blockchains to provide the owner with a proof of ownership that is separate from copyright.

 NFT is quite a in demand these days.
 Though the majority of NFTs are built on Ethereum based blockchains but not limited to it.
 Blockchains like Solana and many others also offer NFT on their respective platforms.

 I am not going to cover the Laravel code as such since this is not the scope of this post neither I am going to cover Truffle/Ganache and smart contract integration via web3.js.
 You can read about it here.
-The final website will look like the below(Ignore the crappy frontend please as I am more a backend guy!)

 The backend of the website is developed in Laravel.
 MySQL has been used for storing all data and IPFS is a decentralized CDN for images.
 Pinata Cloud which provides the pinning service was actually used to upload all images on IPFS.
 The flow of the website is pretty simple.
 Currently, dApps are considered those who are hybrid in nature that is, a few features are on blockchain, especially the payment one, and the rest of the info is in centralized systems.
 A user signs up and uploads the details of the car he wants to sell.
 The image is uploaded via Pinata API for pinning.
 The API returns a hash which along with other information is stored in the MySQL database.
 The